Rebecca Hankins, Development Director – 919-491-5896, firstname.lastname@example.org — For information on monetary donations

 Peggy Overton, Data Manager – 919-545-3030, email@example.com — For Food Drive Information Packet

 Checks may be mailed to: CORA Food Pantry, PO Box 1326, Pittsboro, NC 27312 For your convenience a link to a printable Donation Form is provided below.
 You may fill out the form and mail to CORA with your gift.

 CORA accepts Visa, MasterCard and American Express.
 Donations can be made:

 (1) Online HERE!

 (3) by printing and completing the Donation Form below and mailing to CORA.

 Please indicate the purpose of your donation.
 If no specific purpose is noted, your contribution will be used for general operations.

 You sign up only once with your (secure) credit/debit card information, and you are done!
 You donate the same amount each month for as many months as you choose.
 We will automatically charge your card on the tenth of every month until you tell us to stop.
 It’s an easy, convenient way to help CORA provide emergency food to those in need year-round.
-You can fill out the online donation form or call 919 -545-3030.
+You can give online HERE or fill out the online donation form or call 919 -545-3030.
 Every $10 you give each month feeds one person for an entire week.